GeyserExtensionists/GeyserModelEngine/README_EN.md

 now let us open the animation file to starting change the animaiton ID

-originally , all the 'action ID' were basic named like  'idle' , 'walk' , but now you should add a prefix
+originally , all the `animationID` were basic named like  `idle` , `walk` , but now you should add a prefix

 such as :

-'idle' to 'animation.modelID.idle'
+`idle` to `animation.modelID.idle`

-example : 'animation.parry_knight.idle'
+example : `animation.parry_knight.idle`

-after changed the resource pack 's version or uuid , pack the resource pack .
+after changed the resource pack 's version or uuid , pack the resource pack.

 finally , restart the Geyser or server